HungTaWang/HungTaWang.github.io/_posts/2024-11-29-Chunghwa_Post_Co_Ltd_Big_Data_Competition.md

 comments: 1
 published: true
 ---
-> Team Leader of the team with "最佳創意獎" and "叡揚數據應用創新獎" in Chunghwa Post Co.,Ltd. Big Data Competition.
+> Team Leader of the team with "Creativity Award" and "Special Award by Galaxy Software Services" in the Chunghwa Post Co.,Ltd. Big Data Competition.